opnsense/docs/source/manual/how-tos/self-signed-chain.rst

     Remove the CA from the store?
 Use ``vi``, the added CA will be the last one below **#End of file**

-The Nextcloud intermediate CA
+The Nextcloud Intermediate CA
 -----------------------------

 Next in line will be the **intermediate CA** which will be signed by the root CA we did just create.
-This intermediate CA will sign the Nextcloud server certificate, create one and save it.
+This intermediate CA will sign the Nextcloud server certificate.

+Go to **Trust/Authorities** and create an intermediate CA

 ====================== =================================== ========================================
  **Descriptive name**   nextcloud-intermediate-ca           *Choose a name that makes sense to you*